ReznoRMichael/hollow-knight-completion-check/README.md

 ## Version History

+* *2020-09-23:

+  — now showing current % completion of all sub-categories (Bosses, Charms, Mask Shards etc.) in addition to total Game Completion % after analyzing a save.

 * 2020-09-13:

-  — changed theme to a more Hollow k[N]ight atmosphere.
+  — changed theme to a more Hollow k\[N\]ight atmosphere.

   — fixed switched Dash Slash and Great Slash check.